Who: High school runners from the greater Boston area

-*If three or more students from the same high school sign up for 8 weeks, a $100 rebate will be given to each student.
-Email email@example.com with each student’s name and high school to be eligible for this rebate*
+*If six or more students from the same high school sign up for two or more weeks, a $25 rebate will be given to each student.
+Email Jason@crimsoncrosscountry.com with each student’s name and high school to be eligible for this rebate.*

 Register by first clicking on, "Register Now" and filling out the form and then paying.